adrianbparra/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference between .forEach and .map is that forEach returns undefined while .map returns a new array.

 2. What is the difference between a function and a method?

+The difference is that  a method is function that belongs to an object since everything in JavaScript is an object.

 3. What is closure?

+When a function looks outward to the lexical/private scope to locate a variable.

 4. Describe the four rules of the 'this' keyword.

+The four rules are:
+	Window/Global Object Binding when the value will be the window/console object.
+	Implicit Binding when a function is called by a preceding dot.
+	New Binding when a constructor function is used.
+	Explicit Binding whenever JavaScript call or apply method is used.

 5. Why do we need super() in an extended class?

+super() is used to tell a parent’s constructor to be concerned with the child's attributes vise versa same was as the Object.create(this, Class).

 ## Project Set up